Props & Pets

 If you have pets and you'd like to include them in your portrait session or engagement session, that's a fine idea.
 I fully realize that pets are an important part of your family.

-However, you'll want to be aware that including pets can complicate your session quite a bit due to the additional logistics involved and the uncertainty of working with animals.
+However, you'll want to be aware that including pets can complicate your session due to the additional logistics involved and the uncertainty of working with animals.

 Since having your pet around for the entirety of your session isn't typically recommended (unless we're doing a session dedicated to your pets), we'll complete all of the photography with your animal during the first 30 minutes of your session.